Quick Verdict

 What Uniswap Does

 Uniswap uses an automated market maker (AMM) model where liquidity providers deposit token pairs into pools and earn fees from traders who swap between them.
-The protocol processes billions in trading volume daily.
+Volume and liquidity change continuously, so current market activity should be checked separately rather than treated as a fixed claim.

 Why Uniswap Is Problematic